 Machu Picchu is 9 kilometers up the mountain from Aguas Calientes.
 There are only two ways to get to Machu Picchu from Aguas Calientes: by bus or on foot.

-It’s a steep climb along the river and mountain to the entrance to Machu Picchu.
+A strenuous ascent leads along the river and up the mountain to the Machu Picchu entrance.
 You can hike the 7 km (4.5 miles) following the dirt road or take the more vertical route, “The Inca Trail from the Puente Ruinas to Machu Picchu.”

 A visit to Machu Picchu is not a visit to a specific place.
-There are other places to hike for visitors with a bit of a thirst for the extra discovery kilometers.
+For visitors with a thirst for extra discovery kilometers, there are other places to hike.

-Trekkers usually take 1 to 1.5 hours to reach the summit.
-Athletes can reach the top in 45 minutes.
+Trekkers usually take 1 to 1.5 hours to reach the summit, while athletes can reach the top in 45 minutes.
 Getting off is about the same time, so walking for 3 hours with plenty of time would be good.

 It usually takes hikers about two hours to reach the top.
 The athletic guy climbs to the top in 1 hour and 30 minutes.
-It takes about 1.5 hours to go down, so it’s good to give yourself 4 hours to enjoy the views.
+It takes about 1.5 hours to go down, so give yourself 4 hours to enjoy the views.

 Most people take 40–60 minutes to reach the Sun Gate, taking breaks and taking pictures just in time.

-The Inca Bridge was built of several narrow logs on a steep vertical cliff; the Inca Bridge is said to have served as a secret entrance to Machu Picchu.
-Most people get to the Inca Bridge in about 20–30 minutes.
+The Inca Bridge was built of several narrow logs on a steep vertical cliff.
+It is said to have served as a secret entrance to Machu Picchu.
+Most people reach the Inca Bridge in about 20–30 minutes.

 It is necessary not to bring any of the following objects to Machu Picchu: